Ragh1336/Ragh1336/README.md

 🎓 Software Engineering student focused on web and backend development
 💡 Passionate about tech, automation, and creative problem-solving
-🌍 Fluent in English | Based in Balneário Camboriú, Brazil
+🌍 Fluent in English | Based in Camboriú, Brazil

 ## 🚀 About Me